UniFGVC: Universal Training-Free Few-Shot Fine-Grained Vision Classification via Attribute-Aware Multimodal Retrieval: Introduction

+To bridge this gap, we propose UniFGVC, a universal training-free framework for few-shot FGVC that fundamentally shifts the paradigm.
+Its innovation lies in a threefold decoupling.
+Firstly, it decouples task adaptation from parameter updates via a retrieval paradigm to preserve pre-trained knowledge and eliminate overfitting.
+Secondly, it decouples discriminative knowledge from the model's implicit state into explicit, structured descriptions via our novel Category-Discriminative Visual Captioner (CDV-Captioner).
+Thirdly, it decouples the framework from specific models via a modular design for universal plug-and-play compatibility.
+Consequently, UniFGVC inherently ensures robust generalization, fine-grained discriminability, and broad applicability.

-In this paper, we propose UniFGVC, a universal training-free framework, which recasts few-shot FGVC as a retrieval paradigm leveraging multimodal category templates.
-As show in Figure~\ref{fig:introduction}, at the core of UniFGVC is the Category-Discriminative Visual Captioner (CDV-Captioner), which generates discriminative structured descriptions via reference-guided MLLMs reasoning.
-Specifically, given a target image, we first retrieve several reference images based on visual feature similarity.
-These references belong to different yet highly similar categories.
-Subsequently, through a deliberately designed Chain-of-Thought (CoT) process, the MLLMs is progressively guided to: (1) compare discriminative features across references to deduce inter-class distinction criteria; (2) identify key discriminative regions in the target image for fine-grained category separation; (3) describe attribute characteristics of each critical region; (4) summarize region-wise attributes into a structured description.
-With the reference-guided CoT reasoning, we can elicit the discriminative power of MLLMs as well as reduce the intervention of MLLMs hallucination.
-Instead of generating long captions with exhaustive details, CDV-Captioner exclusively describes the most discriminative attributes and structures them compactly.
-This design reduces information redundancy in visual descriptions while preserving fine-grained discriminability, thus enhancing both efficiency and accuracy in feature matching during retrieval.
+At the core of UniFGVC is our CDV-Captioner, an attribute-aware module designed to tackle the dual issues of hallucination and non-discriminative descriptions.
+It leverages the inherent capabilities of MLLM through a reference-guided Chain-of-Thought (CoT) process.
+As shown in Figure~\ref{fig:method}, for a target image, we first retrieve a few visually similar reference images from different yet highly similar categories.
+The MLLM is then progressively guided to: 1) Analyze the references to establish fine-grained distinction criteria and identify key discriminative regions in the target image; 2) Describe the attribute characteristics of each region; 3) Summarize these region-wise attributes into a compact, structured textual description.
+This process directly elicits the discriminative power of MLLM as well as mitigate hallucinations.
+Instead of generating long captions with exhaustive details, CDV-Captioner exclusively describes the most discriminative attributes and structures them compactly to enhance both efficiency and accuracy of retrieval.